herflis/docs-temp/content/content-management/08-list-fields.md

 metaDescription: "Managing list fields through OData"
 ---

-Built-in ContentList type (and all the inherited ones like DocumentLibrary or TaskList) has a few legacy features that are now under rethinking and re-development (e.g. notifications, workflows).
+The built-in ContentList type (and all the inherited ones like DocumentLibrary or TaskList) has a few legacy features that are now under rethinking and re-development (e.g. notifications, workflows).
 One of them is the possibility to add so called expando fields directly to individual lists without editing the type definition xmls and make a field available through the whole repository.
-Although this feature is not pushed to the forefront, let's give you some examples of what we can do with it through OData.
+Although this feature is not pushed to the forefront, let's see some examples of what we can do with it through OData.

 ## Browsing list fields

-List fields has a `#` prefix, so their names look like `#MyField`.
+List fields have a `#` prefix, so their names look like `#MyField`.
 Except for this, they are not different from the other fields in terms of OData, they can be selected, expanded, used in queries or in paging and ordering.

-Lets see a json response of a requested list item with an expando field:
+Lets see a JSON response of a requested list item with an expando field:

 ```json
 {